tc39/notes/meetings/2016-05/may-24.md

 YK: I agree that STC satisfies transpilers, but there are questions about the syntactic cost.

-MS: STC doesn't really solve the issues that have been raised.
+MLS: STC doesn't really solve the issues that have been raised.
 It doesn't take care of the telemetry and debugging issues.

 These issues have already been tackled though?